green-engineering/carbon-hack-24/docs/project_run_guide.md

 --namespace=monitoring
 kubectl apply -f manifests/
 ```
+For ease of use, we recommend the following steps.

-* Create the namespace and CRDs, and then wait for them to be available before creating the remaining resources
+* Create the Namespace and Custom Resource Definition (CRDs), and then wait for them to be available before creating the remaining resources.

-* Note that due to some CRD size we are using kubectl server-side apply feature which is generally available since kubernetes 1.22.
+* Note that due to some CRD size we are using `kubectl server-side apply` feature which is generally available since kubernetes 1.22.

-* If you are using previous kubernetes versions this feature may not be available and you would need to use kubectl create instead.
+* If you are using previous kubernetes versions this feature may not be available and you would need to use `kubectl create` instead.

 ### 2. Create a service account